Jun. 16, 2026 06:20AM PST

-SpaceX's Friday debut and upcoming OpenAI and Anthropic IPOs are poised to reshape venture market liquidity, but PitchBook data shows capital remains concentrated in a handful of AI names.
+SpaceX's debut and the upcoming OpenAI and Anthropic IPOs are poised to reshape venture market liquidity, but PitchBook data shows capital remains concentrated in a handful of AI names.

 Masha Stock / Adobe Stock

-The US venture capital market is at a critical turning point where massive AI companies are poised to reshape market liquidity.
+The US venture capital market is fast approaching a critical turning point, with massive artificial intelligence (AI) companies poised to reshape market liquidity.

-While top-line venture figures suggest a booming ecosystem, data presented by PitchBook’s Emily Zheng at Web Summit reveal capital - and attention - are concentrated on a handful of marquee AI names, while much of the ecosystem remains constrained by higher rates and limited exit options.
+While top-line figures suggest a booming venture ecosystem, data presented by PitchBook’s Emily Zheng at this year's Web Summit conference reveals that capital — and attention — is concentrated on a handful of marquee AI names, while much of the space remains constrained by higher rates and limited exit options.

-SpaceX's (NASDAQ:SPCX) debut on Friday (June 12) capped a years-long journey from private launch provider to public market heavyweight, with shares soaring on its first day of trading.
+SpaceX's (NASDAQ:SPXC) debut on June 12 capped a years-long journey from private launch provider to public market heavyweight, with shares soaring on the company's first day of trading.

 For investors trying to make sense of it, the next few months could be defining.